Shiji: Contents

-The Shiji is around 526,500 Chinese characters in length, making it four times longer than Thucydides' History of the Peloponnesian War and longer than the Old Testament.
+The Shiji is around 526,500 Chinese characters in length, making it four times longer than Thucydides' History of the Peloponnesian War and longer than the Hebrew Bible.
 Sima Qian conceived and composed his work in self-contained units, with a good deal of repetition between them.
 His manuscript was written on bamboo slips, with 24 to 36 characters each, and assembled into bundles of around 30 slips.
 Even after the manuscript was allowed to circulate or be copied, the work would have circulated as bundles of bamboo slips or small groups.
 Endymion Wilkinson calculates that there were probably between 466 and 700 bundles, whose total weight would have been 88–132 lb, which would have been difficult to access and hard to transport.
 Later copies on silk would have been much lighter, but also expensive and rare.
 Until the work was transferred to paper many centuries later, circulation would have been difficult and piecemeal, which accounts for many of the errors and variations in the text.

 Sima Qian organized the chapters of the Shiji into five categories, which each comprise a section of the book.